 The Graduate College sponsors several Graduate Interdisciplinary Programs (GIDPs) in addition to the many interdisciplinary possibilities available through regular graduate degree programs.
 GIDPs transcend departmental boundaries by facilitating cutting edge teaching and research at the nexus of traditional disciplines.
 The high value placed on interdisciplinary research and education is indicative of The University of Arizona's enthusiasm and commitment to fostering innovation and creativity among its faculty and students.

 Prospective students apply online using the Graduate College website (grad.arizona.edu).
-The application fee is US $75.
-International Students should include the Graduate College Financial Guarantee Form.
+The application fee is $85 for domestic applicants.
+The cost for international applicants is US $95 and should include the Graduate College Financial Guarantee Form.

 Choose a program